softwaresaved/visualisation/README.md

 [Apache](https://httpd.apache.org/) is a popular web server.

 * Note: These instructions assume the use of Apache 2.4 web server.
 Other versions of Apache 2, particularly Apache 2.2, differ in how they are installed, configured and managed.
 Consult the relevant documentation for your version of Apache 2.
-* Note: These instructions have been tested on Ubuntu 14.04.3 LTS Trusty Tahr.

 These instructions assume you have sudo access to install and configure software (or a local system administrator can do this for you):